How does Telegram's Passport service facilitate secure document sharing?

 Q: Can third-party services access my documents without my permission?

-A: No, third-party services can only access your documents if you explicitly grant them permission.
+A: No, third-party services can only access your documents if you explicitly grant them permission through Telegram Passport.